| Title: | Calibration Performance |

 https://cran.r-project.org/package=rms.
 Hence, the description of some of the functions of valProbggplot

-come from the the original val.prob
+come from the the original val.prob.

-is the generation of logistic and flexible calibration curves and related statistics.
+The key feature of valProbggplot is the generation of logistic and flexible calibration curves and related statistics.

 When using this code, please cite: Van Calster, B., Nieboer, D., Vergouwe, Y., De Cock, B., Pencina, M.J., Steyerberg,